 So, since I have the majority of the summer off (yay teacher benefits!) my Dad and I have been hiking a lot lately.
 We decided to do West Fork Trail a couple days ago because I had never done it before.
 West Fork Trail is one section of the Benton Mackaye Trail.
 It was a rather simple hike honestly.
 The trail comes out at West Fork Rough Creek (my dad kept referring to it as Short Creek.
 Apparently that is what locals call it).

 Anyway, we had to cross the creek 3 different times to get to the end of the road where the camp site was.
-We managed to successfully cross (with pup in hand might I add) all three times without getting our feet wet. **Note to self: Bring a pair of water shows to make crossing ten times easier?!
+We managed to successfully cross (with pup in hand might I add) all three times without getting our feet wet. **Note to self: Bring a pair of water shoes to make crossing ten times easier next time?!

 Did I mention we saw a bear?
 It was ADORABLE.
 I believe he was playing in the creek when he heard us, panicked, and hauled ass up the side of the mountain.
 Overall, it was a fairly easy hike.
 Moderate at most.
 The elevation gain was minimal.
 According to my book (Hiking Trails of the Cohutta and Big Frog Wilderness-AMAZING) the trail actually loses about 240 feet of elevation going down the trail and then gradually gains elevation back until it ends. =)